Welcome to The Homeworker Magazine.

-I’m Louise, founder and editor of The Homeworker.
+I’m Louise, the non-coffee-drinking, ever-plate spinning, founder and editor of The Homeworker.

-As someone who has worked from home for over half of my career, I know the challenges, the doubts, and anxieties around feeling good enough to let yourself and your work be seen and not having a team around you for advice and reassurance.
+As someone who has worked from home for over half of my career, I understand the challenges, doubts, and anxieties around feeling good enough to let yourself and your work be seen and not having a team around you for advice and reassurance.